Dynamical Landscape and Multistability of a Climate Model: Qualitative and Quantitative Aspects of the Multistability of the Climate System

 \subsection{Exploring the topography of the quasipotential}

-A key role in our analysis is played by the quasipotential $\Phi$ defined in Eq.~\eqref{eq:stationary_distr}, {because, as mentioned above, the topography of $\Phi$ determines the macroscopic features of the dynamics.} In general a multiscale landscape will be characterized by a relatively few large basins, separated by high barriers, decorated by smaller local minima like in the example of Fig.~\ref{fig:multiscale} .

-To study the topography of $\Phi$ one can neglect the preexponential factor $Z(x)$ in Eq.~\eqref{eq:stationary_distr} and project the invariant measure $\rho_{\sigma}(x)$ on a small number of pre-selected variables defined by the function $s=S(x)$ (which can be, in general, a vector function).
+To study the topography of $\Phi$ one can neglect the preexponential factor $Z(x)$ in Eq.~\eqref{eq:stationary_distr} and project the invariant measure $\rho_{\sigma}(x)$ on a small number $n$ of pre-selected variables defined by the function $s=S(x)\in \mathbb{R}^n$.
 This gives

-If the dimension of $s$ is small, $\rho_{\sigma}(s)$ can be efficiently estimated, for example computing a histogram, {see, e.g., Figs.~\ref{fig:ocdiff_1_phsp} and~\ref{fig:ocdiff_0_phsp}.} Its minima and saddle points can then be found straightforwardly, for example by visual inspection.
-However, this approach has an important drawback: the choice of the variables on which one performs the projection is arbitrary, and a wrong choice can bring to low-dimensional representations of $\Phi$ in which two or more attractors are erroneously merged.
-We will show later -- see Fig.~\ref{fig:ocdiff_0_phsp} -- that the two-dimensional quasipotential of a realistic climate model estimated as a function of two \emph{reasonable} variables has two clear local minima in a case in which the attractors are three.
+If $n$ is small, $\rho_{\sigma}(s)$ can be efficiently estimated, e.g., by computing a histogram.
+Its minima and saddle points can then be found straightforwardly, even by visual inspection.
+However, this approach has an important drawback: the choice of the variables on which one projects is arbitrary, and multiple attractors may appear erroneously merged into a single one for a too low-dimensional projection, as shown later.

-To circumvent this problem one can perform the analysis with an approach borrowed from manifold learning, which allows estimating the quasipotential as a simultaneous function of a large number of variables ({we will limit ourselves to} $\mathcal{O}(100)$ in the case of this work, { but the approach can be used seamlessly for many more}) and studying its topography directly in this space.
-As we will show, this allows identifying the attractors of a dynamic system without preselecting a small number of putative important variables.
+To circumvent this problem one can perform the analysis with an approach borrowed from manifold learning, which allows estimating the quasipotential as a simultaneous function of a large number of variables and studying its topography directly in this space.
+As we will show, this allows one to identify the deterministic attractors of a system of the form given in Eq. \eqref{eqapp} without preselecting a small number of putative important variables, i.e.~it is applicable even when $n\gg 1$.